news

 • One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it!

-• Tailored guidance for mental health & social work professionals: Help navigating foreign professional regulations & recognition, career options, & more for those interested in setting up an international counseling practice in Germany or elsewhere abroad
+• Tailored guidance for mental health & social work professionals: Help navigating foreign professional regulations & recognition, career options, & more for those interested in setting up an international therapy, counseling, or coaching practice in Germany or elsewhere abroad

-• Orientation to German cultures, systems, & professions with an American lens
+• Orientation to German culture, systems, & professions via an American lens

 • Practical support with planning & making your move: exploring realistic options for residence permits, where & when to move, logistical prep, how to get your foreign training & credentials recognized, & (much) more